Monday, March 29, 2010

 3) Safety

 Paradoxically, you are actually LESS likely to cut yourself with a SHARP knife than with a DULL one!
-And since good knives are often sold in knife blocks, you'll keep your fingers
+And since good knives are often sold in knife blocks, you'll keep your fingers (and any little fingers that roam your kitchen drawers) from being accidentally cut when digging for a knife.

 So you're ready to buy?
 There are really three basic knives that should be in your collection.